Te Awamutu Student Handbook for Qualifications on the NZQF

 • Deans are key people in providing assessment advice and support.
 They are also responsible for working with students who may have outstanding course work or other assessment obligations, and in assisting students to meet those responsibilities.

-YEAR 11 DEANS: Ms Roberts and Mr Smith
+YEAR 11 DEANS: Mrs Silvester and Mr Cawkwell

 To ensure that fair and appropriate assessment policies and procedures exist.